-Like the photo to the right, all we can see are their boot tracks, we cannot see who they are or why they came; but here are two different times and locations:
+Like the photo to the left, all we can see are their boot tracks, we cannot see who they are or why they came; but here are two different times and locations:

 What was the same was the Dredd Blog post here that caught their eye, the post about the CIA linked to above.